ChenEating716/pybullet-URDF-models/README.md

 URDF models are created from the data provided by Open Cloud Robot Table Organization Challenge ([OCRTOC](http://www.ocrtoc.org/)).
 All credit goes to the organizers of OCRTOC.

+I do not claim copyright for any model files under this repo.